Cart-Rd/foundry/readme.md

 ## Command line

 You can build your `models` and `controllers` quickly via Foundry.
-Just type `php foundry mcv:build name//m/v/c/t` and you are good to go!
+Just type something along the lines of `php foundry mcv:build name/m/v/c/t` and you are good to go!
 Files will be created instantly.

 ## Swappable